whosonfirst/go-airportcity-search/README.md

 ## Set up

-Use the handy `Makefile` for fetching dependencies and building the wof-airportcity binaries, like this:
+Use the handy `Makefile` for fetching dependencies and building the `wof-airportcity-*` binaries, like this:

 ```
 $> make deps